Back to School Sale: $100 OFF Sitewide Shop now

 First and foremost, if the bags under your eyes are always present or getting worse with time, chances are that anatomy (due to genetics or aging structural changes), or even a medical condition are involved.
 If that’s the case, we advise you to reach out to a doctor to better understand your specific case, and the proper approach to follow for their improvement.

-Now, if those eye bags appear due to fluid retention provoked by stress, fatigue, lack of sleep, or after eating a salty meal the previous night, here you will find some ways to help depuff those eyes.
+Now, if those eye bags appear due to fluid retention provoked by stress, fatigue, lack of sleep, or after eating a salty meal the previous night, here are some ways to help depuff those eyes.

 Let’s explore.